 Dishwasher leaks can damage your cabinetry and your floor.
 A leaking dishwasher may be caused by a number of problems, ranging from misuse to mechanical issues.
 If your dishwasher leaks only periodically, you could be occasionally overloading it or using excessive amounts of detergent, both of which cause overflow.
 More consistent leaks may be caused by a faulty door gasket, which allows water to escape during the dishwashing cycle.
 Check all the way around the seal to look for areas of wear or visible gaps.
 You can replace a faulty dishwasher door gasket yourself, or call an appliance repair company if you don’t feel up to the task.
 They can also check to see if the appliance is under warranty.
 Finally, a dishwasher leak may be due to loose or damaged pipes at the back of the appliance.

 Addressing plumbing leaks will save you money.
-Check out our site next month for more tips on addressing annoying leaks and other common plumbing problems.
+Check out our site next month for more tips on addressing annoying leaks and other common plumbing problems, or call us at (503) 610-4183 for routine plumbing maintenance to prevent leaks to begin with.

 Have you ever experienced a kitchen leak?